South Jordan Divorce Lawyer

 Why is it important to consult a divorce attorney even if filing for divorce without lawyers?

-It is important to consult a divorce attorney even if filing for divorce without lawyers to ensure that the paperwork is correct, the divorce agreement accurately represents your wishes, and to avoid unknowingly giving up rights in crucial issues like custody.
+It is important to consult a divorce attorney, even if filing for divorce without lawyers, to ensure that the paperwork is correct, that the divorce agreement accurately represents your wishes, and that you do not unknowingly give up rights in crucial issues like custody.

 Does Utah Require Separation Before Divorce